ADHD Misconceptions: How to respond to 4 damaging false beliefs and assumptions about ADHD

 How you can respond:

 So how do you respond to this hurtful ADHD misconception?
 Try saying: “ADHD doesn’t correlate with higher or lower intelligence.
 There are many types of intelligence, and people with ADHD are often intelligent in areas that interest us compared to areas that don’t because of how our attention is regulated.
 Though people with ADHD can struggle in school, it has much more to do with the accessibility and flexibility of the learning and testing systems than it does our intelligence.”
+Though people might want to point out your challenges, I encourage you to reflect on, and focus on, your strengths and interests.

 4. ADHD means less success.